coff33ninja/GEO-AI/README.md

    - Space: Adjust radius.
    - V: Add a vertex.
 4. **Progress**: Monitor the AI's performance via on-screen reward metrics and the CSV log.

-### Example Workflow
-- Start the game, and the initial task is "Draw Line" in the Euclidean world.
-- Click to set a starting point; the AI begins drawing toward the red target.
-- Watch the AI adjust its path, or switch to Guidance mode to influence its actions.
-- When finished, press 'R' to move to the next task (e.g., "Draw Triangle") and world (e.g., Spherical).

 ---